 - The job seeker is the core person being interviewed by a hiring manager(s)

-The pressure is on you but with an informational interview the pressure is significantly lower but not gone.
+The pressure is on you.
+However, with an informational interview the pressure is significantly lowered, but not gone.
 This tactic if done well can help you decide if you want to go into this area, add connections to your network, and possibly gain you a job opportunity at that company or elsewhere.
 This person may know of other opportunities for you to investigate at their competitors or partners.

 So, the pressure is never off.
 You still must bring your “A” game.

 It is a tool fantastic tool to utilize.
 Many times people are willing to help in your research however they can.
 But keep a few “rules” in mind to have your informational interviews be truly successful.

 Never “wing it.”
 Prepare as you would for anything truly important.
 This shows respect to the person you are interviewing.
 Know where you are meeting and how long it will take to get there, if this is in person.
 If it is on the phone, have the correct number and time.
 Confirm the details the day before.
 If in person, again dress appropriately which means professional.
 Develop your questions in advance and have them in priority order.

 Some great questions to ask in an informational interview:

 - How did you get into this field?

 - What are your core roles and responsibilities?